rdpeng/RepData_PeerAssessment1/PA1_template.md

 mergedData$steps.x[NARows] <- mergedData$steps.y[NARows]
 ```

-With the NA values substituted, the analysis detailed in section 2 is replayed show the effect of missing values within the data set.
+With the NA values substituted, the analysis detailed in section 2 is replayed showing the effect of imputing the missing values within the data set.

 ```r